DownTheMatrix/100-days-of-code/log.md

 **Thoughts:** In order to advance fast enough I'm gonna continue with the courses I'm currently following and implement what I learn asap.
 Next step will be the completion of a portfolio webpage, which could also prove useful in the future.

+### Day 4: 2018 January 11, Thursday

+**Today's Progress**: I went on with the "Watch and Code" course (I'm at a 15% completion now), and I've reviewed some basic JS concepts such as function, scope atc.

+**Thoughts:** I will study how to make my portfolio page, using all the languages I've been studying so far.